Unlimited-Robotics/raya_simulation_environment/README.md

 ### 2.1.
 Build Containers

-Build all the needed containers by runnning:
+Build all the needed containers by runnning (make sure Docker Engine is running, in macOS and Windows you can execute Docker GUI to make sure):

 ``` bash
 cd ~/ur/linux_images